 In this stage, the criminal entities enter the business ecosystem as a customer, investor or vendor.
 Placement is conducted through several methods, a few are mentioned below.

-- Smuggling Currency – Physical movement of currency or financial instruments such as bonds or demand drafts across the borders.
+- Smuggling Currency – Physical movement of currency or financial instruments such as bonds or demand drafts across borders.

 - An Accomplice Bank – A banker that knowingly accepts deposits from smugglers and criminals and perpetrates the schemes like cuckoo smurfing.

 - Blending funds – Criminals might open shell companies to avoid the detection of their laundering scheme.
-Then, they start mixing the dirty money with the money from legitimate business.
+Then, they start mixing the dirty money with the money from legitimate businesses.
 It’s akin to hiding cash within cash.